ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 project = Project(project_id='<project-id>', project_access_token='<access-token>')
 pc = project.project_context
 ```
 Run this code cell.
-Once complete, `project` can by used to access resources associated with your project.
-Below, we will use it to export the model to Cloud Object Storage (COS).

-Add the following line to your notebook environment, and run this line in order to save your model.
+Then, you can add the following line to your notebook and run it to save your model.
 ```
 project.save_data('<file_name>', data=<trained_model_object>.as_file_like_object(), overwrite=True)
 ```
-In the above line you must replace the following:
+Where:
 - `<file_name>` is the exported model name
 - `<trained_model_object>` is the model being saved

-The model will be saved into ZIP archive in a Cloud Object Storage (COS) bucket associated with the project.
-Once you have saved the model, you will be able to find it in the **Assets** tab.
+The model will be saved as a ZIP archive in the Cloud Object Storage (COS) bucket associated with the project.
+Once saved, you will be able to find it in the **Assets** tab.

 ![saved model](Images/saved_model.png)